grossws/solr-iv-appender/README.md

 </schema>
 ```

-and `org.anenerbe.solr.IndexVersionAppendingProcessorFactory` to some `updateRequestProcessorChain` in `solrconfig.xml`:
+and `org.anenerbe.solr.IndexVersionAppendingProcessorFactory` to some `updateRequestProcessorChain` to `solrconfig.xml`:

 ```xml
 <config>